patdpat/eth-lotto/README.md

-# casino-ethereum
+# Lotto DAPP
-This is a simple casino build with solidity, truffle and react
+This is a simple decentralized lottery seller build with solidity, truffle and react